ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    it should provide notification of the service state change to the MDSC.

-   Analysis and methods of how event alarms are triggered, managed and propagated are outside the scope of this document.
+   A detailed analysis and methods of how event alarms are triggered, managed and propagated are outside the scope of this document.

 ## Path Computation with Constraints

-   It is possible to define constraints to be taken into account during path computation procedures (e.g., IRO/XRO).
+   It is possible to define constraints to be taken into account during path computation procedures (e.g., Include Route Object (IRO) and Exclude Route Object (XRO) {{!RFC5521}}).

    For example, the CNC can request, at the CMI, an ODU transit service, as described in {{odu-description}}, between R1 and R8 with the